xaizek/uncov/README.md

 * (optional) [tntnet][tntnet] for Web-UI.
 * (optional) [pandoc][pandoc] for regenerating man page.
-* (optional) [python][python] for collecting coverage for C and C++ using `uncov-gcov` instead of a subcommand.
+* (optional) [python][python] for collecting coverage for C and C++ using deprecated `uncov-gcov` instead of a subcommand.

 ### Ubuntu packages ###